When is Doctor Who season 12 on TV? What's going to happen? Who's in the cast?

 “I was thinking…everywhere,” the Doctor replies.

-However, some details from series 12’s shooting have revealed that one episode will deal with early 20th-century wartime Paris, while another (which may guest star Stephen Fry) will involve espionage and British spy agencies.
+However, some details from series 12’s shooting have revealed that one episode will deal with early 20th-century wartime Paris, while the first two-parter (with guest stars Stephen Fry and Lenny Henry) involves espionage and British spy agencies.

 Another rumour claims that in the new series the Doctor will take on some environmental issues , specifically the scourge of single-use plastics that’s been part of public debate for the last few months.
 While the BBC has declined to comment on the speculation, it does seem like the perfect story for plastic villains The Autons to return…